mamba-org/mamba/README.md

 - Caching package downloads.
 - Caching entire `conda` environments.

+## Limitations compared to `conda`

+While `mamba` and `micromamba` are generally a drop-in replacement for `conda` there are a small number of limitations:

+- No support of revisions

 ## micromamba

 `micromamba` is a small, pure-C++ reimplementation of `mamba`/`conda`.
 It strives to be a full replacement for `mamba` and `conda`.
 As such, it doesn't use any `conda` code (in fact it doesn't require Python at all).